sydney-lartey/SOC-Incident-Investigations/README.md

 The same host (192.168.94.136) is intentionally reused across multiple incidents to demonstrate progression from reconnaissance to more advanced malicious behavior.

+## Detection Engineering

+Each incident includes corresponding SIEM-style detection logic located in the `detections/` directory.
+These rules demonstrate how investigative findings can be translated into practical, behavior-based detections suitable for SOC environments.

 ## Incident Summary
 ### Incident 001 — UDP / NTP Traffic Validation